 Tax rate.
-The withholding tax rate on a partner's share of effectively connected income is 39.6% for noncorporate partners and 35% for corporate partners.
+The withholding tax rate on a partner's share of effectively connected income is 37% for noncorporate partners and 21% for corporate partners.
 However, the partnership may withhold at the highest rate applicable to a particular type of income allocated to a partner provided the partnership received the appropriate documentation.
 See Regulations section 1.1446-3(a)(2)(ii).

 Installment payments.
-A partnership must make installment payments of withholding tax on its foreign partners' share of effectively connected taxable income whether or not distributions are made during the partnership's installment payment is the sum of the installment payments for each of its foreign partners.
+A partnership must make installment payments of withholding tax on its foreign partners' share of effectively connected taxable income whether or not distributions are made during the partnership's tax year.
+The amount of a partnership's installment payment is the sum of the installment payments for each of its foreign partners.
 The amount of each installment payment can be figured by using Form 8804-W.